kotelesroberto/alumier-shopify-test/README.md

 ### 2\. step: Download the specific theme from Shopify.

-On the shopify admin dashboard, next tothe name of the current theme (Dawn) open the 3 dots menu and select "Donwload theme file".
+On the shopify admin dashboard, next to the name of the current theme (Dawn) open the 3 dots menu and select "Donwload theme file".
 It generates a ZIP file that is downloadable to localhost.

 ### 3\. step: Create a VITE project locally: